krysalead/waste/readme.md

 - Split docker image in 1 for dev and build and one for production, no dev dependencies
 - Mount the DIST folder to the image and sync it for the development
 - Make TSling and TSConfig common to every project
+- Refactor the service to have their common part in a library
+- Add logging mechanism from backend into service
+- Add trace id in every request or message

 ## Sources